-Poverty is everywhere we go.
-But the Bible tells us that God is working to redeem and restore His whole creation.
-The Bible tells us that God is working to redeem and restore his whole creation.
+Poverty is everywhere we go, but the Bible tells us that God is working to redeem and restore His whole creation.

 In John 10:10 Jesus says: ‘I have come that they may have life, and have it to the full.’

 This life of ‘wholeness’ encompasses all aspects of life: ‘being’, ‘having’, ‘doing’ and ‘interacting’.
 It is inherently relational.
 Whereas discussions of well-being are often linked to maximising one’s own potential, the biblical notion of shalom (‘peace’) is about the well-being of the whole community, and the individual within it.
 Shalom cannot exist where there is no justice and righteousness.

 We acknowledge Jesus’ words in Mark 14:7 that ‘the poor you will always have with you’.